darwinia-network/docs/docs/msgport/user-cases/order-xclearing.md

 ## Helix Bridge Introduction

-Compared to traditional token bridges, Helix Bridge stands out for its exceptionally low cross-chain fees, enabled by its capacity for batch clearing through Msgport after accumulating several orders.
+Compared to [xToken bridge](./xtoken.md), Helix Bridge stands out for its exceptionally low cross-chain fees, enabled by its capacity for batch clearing through Msgport after accumulating several orders.

 The Helix Bridge protocol introduces a permissionless system for liquidity relayers to place orders.
 When users swap tokens between two chains, they select an order from a liquidity relayer offering favorable terms, including fees and transfer limits.
 The tokens are then sent to the Helix Bridge contract, where they await being fullfilled by relayer on target chain.
 Upon detecting a swap event, the liquidity relayer's node initiates the transfer of an equivalent amount of tokens to the user on the target chain, using a clearing contract that records the order match.
 To clear and withdraw funds from the source chain, the liquidity relayer merely needs to send a message through Msgport from the target chain to clear their matched orders.